charliecalvert/CloudNotes/Assignments/GruntCheck.md

 To some degree, the act of properly formating our code can be automated.
 To do this, we will use a tool called [jsbeautifier.org](http://jsbeautifier.org/).

+## Get Started

+Create a default Express project called Week02-GruntCheck, and do your initial work for this assignment in that folder.

+- Navigate to your repository
+- Run this command:
+  - CreateExpressProject Week02-GruntCheck
+  - (Or experiment CreateAllExpress)
+- Navigate to the Week02-GruntCheck folder
+- Do your work in this folder

 ## Setup JSCS {#setup}

 JSCS enforces rules that help us properly format our code.
 Properly formatted code is **_much_** easier to read than poorly formatted code.
 Most professional teams adopt a specific set of rules for formatting their code.
 These rules are usually strictly enforced, and most developers quickly get very annoyed when someone does not follow these rules.
 JSCS provides a means of checking your code before you push it to git so you can be sure it meets specific formatting standards.